Sex differences in education

 Sex differences in education are a type of sex discrimination in the education system affecting both men and women during and after their educational experiences.
 Men are more likely to be literate on a global average, although higher literacy scores for women are prevalent in many countries.
-Men and women find themselves having gender differences when attaining their educational goals.
-Although men and women can have the same level of education, it is more difficult for women to have higher management jobs, and future employment and financial worries can intensify.
+Women are more likely to achieve a tertiary education degree compared to men of the same age.
 Men tended to receive more education than women in the past, but the gender gap in education has reversed in recent decades in most Western countries and many non-Western countries.

+Gender differences in school enrollment

+This is measured with the Gender Parity Index.
+The closer to one, the closer to gender equality.
+When the number is below 1, there are more males than females, and when the number is above 1, there are more females than males.